claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

     plugin:
         # Set this to "true" if your plugin must have an entry in the plugins configuration page.
         has_options: true
-        # Translation key that will be used to display the name of your plugin
-        plugin_translation_name_key: example
-        # Translation domain of your plugin.
-Will allow to load your transation file
-        # (domain.language.yml, e.g. example.fr.yml)
-        plugin_translation_domain: example

         # Widgets declared by your plugin.
         widgets: